Spot Regressions with Candlesticks: Empirical Application: Is Bitcoin Market Neutral?

-In this section, I apply the candlestick-beta estimator and the associated inference procedure to analyze Bitcoin's market exposure, i.e., its market beta.
-Given the growing role of crypto assets in institutional and retail portfolios, this empirical question has important implications for risk management and portfolio selection.\footnote{Recent years have seen several developments that facilitated investment in crypto assets.
+To demonstrate the practical value of the proposed estimator and inference procedure, I analyze Bitcoin's market exposure, i.e., its market beta.
+Given the growing role of crypto assets in institutional and retail portfolios, this empirical question can have important implications for risk management and portfolio selection.
+Specifically, recent years have seen several developments that facilitated investment in crypto assets.
 In 2017, the Chicago Mercantile Exchange (CME) launched Bitcoin futures contracts, followed by the introduction of Bitcoin options in 2020.
-More recently, in January 2024, the U.S. Securities and Exchange Commission (SEC) approved the first Bitcoin exchange-traded fund (ETF).} Although crypto advocates often describe these assets as “digital gold”, suggesting potential hedging benefits against aggregate market risk, empirical evidence on their risk characteristics remains limited.
+More recently, in January 2024, the U.S. Securities and Exchange Commission (SEC) approved the first Bitcoin exchange-traded fund (ETF).

-To gain a deeper understanding of Bitcoin's market exposure, I estimate the spot beta and then test the null of market neutrality, i.e, zero beta, at a $5\%$ significance level using the new candlestick-based framework proposed in Section \ref{sec:inference}.
-This analysis employs $1$-minute price observations from two prominent ETFs: SPY and IBIT.
+Meanwhile, the risk characteristics of crypto assets remain a subject of debate among academics and practitioners.
+Crypto advocates often describe these assets as ``digital gold'', suggesting potential hedging benefits against aggregate market risk.
+In a similar vein, \cite{liu2021risks} find limited evidence of systematic exposure of crypto assets to traditional factors including the equity market portfolio.
+Motivated by these developments, I estimate the spot beta and then test the null of market neutrality, i.e., zero beta, using the new candlestick-based framework proposed in Section \ref{sec:inference}, offering a more granular perspective to the same empirical question.

+For this empirical analysis, I collect $1$-minute candlestick observations from two prominent ETFs: SPY and IBIT.
 While the former is a well-known ETF that tracks the S\&P 500 index and commonly used in empirical studies, the latter is a newly launched (as of January 2024) iShares Bitcoin Trust ETF designed to track the performance of Bitcoin.\footnote{Cryptocurrency ETFs are designed to provide investors with exposure to the price movements in crypto markets.
-The IBIT has been the most traded one since its launch and its net asset value exceeds $\mathdollar$70 billion as of 2025.} The sample spans the entire year 2024, covering $250$ trading days and standard trading hours from $9:30$ to $16:00$.
-Spot beta estimates are computed using a local window of $k=10$ one-minute candlesticks, yielding $39$ spot estimates per trading day.
+The IBIT has been the most traded one since its launch and its net asset value exceeds $\mathdollar$70 billion as of 2025.} The data is sourced from NYSE Trade and Quote database through Wharton Research Data Services(WRDS).
+The sample spans the entire year 2024, covering $250$ trading days and standard trading hours from $9:30$ to $16:00$.\footnote{One advantage of pairing SPY with IBIT is that both ETFs trade on regulated exchanges (NYSE Arca and NASDAQ) and thus share the same market microstructure like the same trading hours.
+This means that the co-movement between them resulted from genuine economic dynamics, not from differences in how or when each asset is traded.
+That makes the pair a clean setting for my empirical analysis.}